-Electric scooter batteries: watt-hours, chemistries, why real range is less than the spec
+Electric scooter batteries: watt-hours, chemistries and real range

 The lithium-ion battery is the most expensive and the most dangerous subsystem in an electric scooter.
 It determines three things at once: how far the machine will go, how many years it will last, and how likely it is to catch fire in a hallway.
 This article is about how to read the “battery” line in a spec sheet, what the pack is physically made of, and why the spec range figure is almost always optimistic.